paulveillard/cybersecurity/README.md

 - [Cybersecurity Data Privacy](https://github.com/paulveillard/cybersecurity-data-privacy) - A curated list of digital security and privacy tips, with links to further resources.
 - [Awesome Hacking](https://github.com/carpedm20/awesome-hacking) - A curated list of awesome Hacking tutorials, tools and resources.
 - [Awesome Honeypots](https://github.com/paralax/awesome-honeypots) - An awesome list of honeypot resources.
-- [Awesome Malware Analysis](https://github.com/rshipp/awesome-malware-analysis) - A curated list of awesome malware analysis tools and resources.
+- [Cybersecurity Malware Analysis](https://github.com/paulveillard/cybersecurity-malware-analysis) - A curated list of awesome malware analysis tools and resources.
 - [Awesome PCAP Tools](https://github.com/caesar0301/awesome-pcaptools) - A collection of tools developed by other researchers in the Computer Science area to process network traces.
 - [Cybersecurity Penetration Testing](https://github.com/paulveillard/cybersecurity-penetration-testing) - A collection of awesome penetration testing resources, tools and other shiny things.
 - [Awesome Linux Containers](https://github.com/Friz-zy/awesome-linux-containers) - A curated list of awesome Linux Containers frameworks, libraries and software.